 Each client in the FSP program is assigned a Case Manager as the single point of responsibility for that client/family.
 Additionally, Full Service Partners are introduced to other Case Managers and front office staff, including the individuals who staff MCBH's 24/7 Access Line.
 This ensures that a known and qualified individual is available to respond to the client/family 24 hours per day, 7 days per week.
 These Case Managers, along with the assigned therapist are responsible for developing a Treatment Plan, which also serves as the Individual Services and Supports Plan.
 Additionally, all MCBH staff, including Case Managers receive extensive cultural competence training.
-It is also ensured that all Spanish-speaking FSPs are placed with a native Spanish-speaking Case Manager).
+It is also ensured that all Spanish-speaking FSPs are placed with a native Spanish-speaking Case Manager (Spanish is Mono's only threshold language).